Root mean square: Speed

 In the physics of gas molecules, the root-mean-square speed is defined as the square root of the average squared-speed.
 The RMS speed of an ideal gas is calculated using the following equation:

 where R represents the gas constant, 8.314 J/(mol·K), T is the temperature of the gas in kelvins, and M is the molar mass of the gas in kilograms per mole.
 In physics, speed is defined as the scalar magnitude of velocity.
-For a stationary gas, the average speed of its molecules can be in the order of thousands of km/hr, even though the average velocity of its molecules is zero.
+For a stationary gas, the average speed of its molecules can be in the order of thousands of km/h, even though the average velocity of its molecules is zero.

 Error

-When two data sets — one set from theoretical prediction and the other from actual measurement of some physical variable, for instance — are compared, the RMS of the pairwise differences of the two data sets can serve as a measure how far on average the error is from 0.
+When two data sets — one set from theoretical prediction and the other from actual measurement of some physical variable, for instance — are compared, the RMS of the pairwise differences of the two data sets can serve as a measure of how far on average the error is from 0.
 The mean of the absolute values of the pairwise differences could be a useful measure of the variability of the differences.
 However, the RMS of the differences is usually the preferred measure, probably due to mathematical convention and compatibility with other formulae.

+Audio engineering

+RMS is used in audio engineering to measure signal volume, particularly in the case of audio processing.
+The alternative volume measurement is peak volume, in analog as the signal Vpp, or in digital as the -dB peak below clipping given the encoding format.
+Signal RMS in this context is often used as the comparator signal for compression, which produces a "smoothing" effect in compression by responding more slowly to sharp transients like those on drums.
+RMS is also used as a mastering metric to compare against other time average units such as LUFs.